sb2bg/marionette/docs/run.md

 ## Failure Reports

 Failures are not returned as bare scenario errors because that would lose the trace.
-Instead, `mar.run` captures:
+Instead, the runner captures:

 - Seed and run options.
-- Profile name, tags, and typed attributes.
+- Run name, tags, and typed attributes.
 - Failure kind.
 - First trace.
 - Second trace when a second run happened.